 Multiple formal archaeological surveys have been completed at Millwood Lake since the 1950s in response to ongoing activities such as lake construction, inadvertent discoveries, and NHPA Section 106 compliance.
-Table 2-9 provides a list of previous surveys performed at Millwood Lake.
-The table below represents the most up to date survey information according to the records of the Arkansas Archeological Survey.
+Table 2-9 provides a list of previous surveys performed at Millwood Lake according to the records of the Arkansas Archeological Survey.